“I Never Thought My Marriage Would Become Sexless”. Many of my clients have expressed those very words to me in the privacy of my office.

 - Make sure you get the point across and then remain patient as you hear your partner’s opinion

-- Did you make a list of sex therapists in the Charlotte area?
-Share those with your partner
+- Make a list of sex therapists in the Charlotte area.
+Share it with your partner

 - Tell them how much you love them and how meaningful a therapy session can be for your future